- Students use alternative art materials for one-night-only exhibition June 18

 International Studies: A growing interdisciplinary major at UAB in which students study politics, culture, foreign languages and more.
 Studying abroad is incorporated into the major’s curriculum.

 Jim & Nick’s Bar-B-Que: What, more BBQ?
 For the love of high cholesterol!
-It’s good, though, you should try it.
+It’s good, though, you should try their award-winning food.
 Located in Five Points South between 20th and 19th.

 Kaleidoscope: UAB’s weekly student-produced newspaper.
 The paper is divided into four sections: News, Sports, Forum (containing opinion and editorial pieces) and Spectrum (covering music, movies and on-campus activities).
 The Kaleidoscope is published every Tuesday.
 To submit articles, news tips or letters to the editor, call (205) 934-3354 or email email@example.com.
-The office is located in the Student Publications office at HUC 135.
+The office is located in the Student Publications office at the Pita Stop Building.
 Visit online at uabkscope.com or insideUAB.com.

 Keys: For anything related to locks, alarm systems, and card keys, contact Physical Services at (205) 934-3708.